owen233666/Fowl-Play/README.md

 ## Mobs

-_This mod adds a custom chicken model in the style of its other birds.
+_This mod adds an updated chicken model in the style of its other birds.
 The model can be disabled in the config, although a restart is required for it to take effect._

 **Added mobs:**